minikin/increment_app/README.md

 ## License

-The source code of Audio Player project is available under the MIT license.
+The source code of Increment App project is available under the MIT license.
-See the [LICENSE](https://github.com/minikin/audio_player_flutter/blob/develop/LICENSE) file for more info.
+See the [LICENSE]() file for more info.